Travel Inspo: Copenhagen Designed for Joy

 Torvehallerne

-This isn’t the performative version we often talk about in the U.S. Copenhagen genuinely lives it, and I felt that almost immediately.
-One of our favorite ways to slow down and connect was a visit to CopenHot, a floating harbor spa with wood-fired hot tubs, saunas, and cold plunges set right on the water.
-For us Phoenicians, soaking outdoors in the cold felt especially novel, moving between heat and chill as boats passed by.
+This doesn’t feel like a buzzword or a trend.
+Copenhagen genuinely lives it, and I felt that almost immediately.
+One of our favorite ways to unplug and connect was a visit to CopenHot, a floating harbor spa with wood-fired hot tubs, saunas, and cold plunges set right on the water.
+For us Phoenicians, soaking outdoors in the cold felt like a totally new experience for us, moving between heat and chill as boats passed by.

 The Copenhagen Crew